-Syrian rebels set to evacuate Golan frontier
+Syrian rebels begin evacuating Golan frontier

-BEIRUT/GOLAN HEIGHTS (Reuters) - Syrian rebels are due to start evacuating the border area with the Israeli-occupied Golan Heights on Friday, leaving for rebel-held areas of the north under a surrender deal that will restore President Bashar al-Assad’s control of the frontier.
+BEIRUT/GOLAN HEIGHTS/JERUSALEM (Reuters) - Syrian rebels began evacuating the border with the Israeli-occupied Golan Heights on Friday, a witness and a war monitor group said, leaving for the rebel-held north in a surrender deal that restores President Bashar al-Assad’s control of the frontier.

-“We are awaiting the start of the operation and God willing it will happen today,” Hammam Dbayat, the governor of al-Quneitra province, told Reuters, as buses prepared to transport out rebel fighters to the northwestern province of Idlib.
+With a Russian-backed government offensive closing in, rebels in Quneitra province have agreed to either accept the return of state rule, or leave to Idlib province in the north, echoing terms imposed on defeated rebels elsewhere in Syria.

+A convoy of about 20 buses carrying civilians and rebels left one area of Quneitra, said the witness.

+“They have started to move,” said Rami Abdulrahman, director of the UK-based Syrian Observatory for Human Rights.

-Reuters footage filmed from the Israeli side of the frontier showed men climbing into trucks piled high with belongings and leaving al-Qahtaniya village at the Golan frontier.
+A Reuters witness observing the village of Qahtaniya from the Israeli side of the frontier saw men climbing into trucks piled high with belongings and leaving.
 It was not clear where they were headed.
+Buses later arrived in Qahtaniya.

 Tens of thousands of people have been sheltering at the frontier since the government offensive began one month ago.